pg-format/pgraphs/README.md

 Supported conversion formats:
-  pg      from/to PG format (default input) json    from/to PG-JSON ndjson  from/to PG-NDJSON (default output) dot     from/to GraphViz dot tgf     from/to Trivial Graph Format neo4j   from Neo4J server (via Cypher query)
+  pg      from/to PG format (default input) json    from/to PG-JSON jsonl   from/to PG-JSONL (default output) dot     from/to GraphViz dot tgf     from/to Trivial Graph Format neo4j   from Neo4J server (via Cypher query)